Rangiātea: Hastings Boys' High School

 Project focus: pastoral and careers education

-Let’s forget about whatever we can’t change; whatever the circumstances they come from — and they can be really the most supportive and the most dysfunctional — but when they come here that’s what we have been given.
+Let’s forget about whatever we can’t change; whatever the circumstances they come from that’s what we've been given.
 Let’s not make any excuses and let’s find as many strategies and processes and things to make it work.
 Really, it’s just a non-deficit thinking model.
 (Headmaster)

 Hastings Boys' High School is an urban, decile 2 school.
 Māori students make up 45 percent of the roll.